approov/web-quickstart-hcaptcha-javascript/README.md

 In the output of the above command look for the [embed](https://approov.io/docs/latest/approov-usage-documentation/#approov-embed-token-claim-for-hCaptcha) claim that contains the response details for the hCaptcha token.

-Example of the `embed` claim present in an Approov token:
+Example of an Approov web protection token containing an `embed` claim with partial hCaptcha results:

 ```json
 {